hashicorp/qcon-debugging-microservices/stack/_docs/docs/tracing.md

 Thankfully the OpenTracing SDK makes this process nice and simple.

-Open the `handler.go` file in the `payments-service` folder and add the following code to `line 14`.
+In the VS Code tab, open the `handler.go` file in the `payments-service` folder and add the following code to `line 14`.
 This code automatically extracts the headers from the request and creates a `SpanContext`.
 You can then use this when creating the span.

 ```go
 // attempt to create a span using a parent span defined in http headers